AriFordsham/GHCWiki/commentary/compiler/stack-areas.md

 ### The greedy algorithm

-One way to assign stack slots is to traverse the flow graph in a depth-first search, assigning a stack location to a stack slot the first time we encounter the slot.
+One way to assign stack slots is to traverse the flow graph in a reverse post-order depth-first search, assigning a stack location to each stack slot the first time we encounter the slot.
 The assignment is reused for each subsequent reference to the stack slot.

 The algorithm keeps two maps: